 “Time [is] our only real commodity” Rolf Potts, Vagabonding: An Uncommon Guide to the Art of Long-Term World Travel

-I sat on the tall curb in front of the 7-11 and stared down at what I had written.
+I sat on the tall curb in front of the 7-11 and stared down at what I’d written.
 The pocket-sized Moleskine notebook lay open in my hands, bathed in the soft green-yellow glow of the store’s neon sign.
-Every few seconds a motorbike or taxi hummed by on the street in front of me.
-As they passed, headlights reflected off the fresh black ink and illuminated the self-reflective tumble of words I had etched on the page moments before:
+Motorbikes and taxis hummed by every few seconds on the street in front of me.
+Their headlights reflected off the fresh black ink and illuminated the self-reflective tumble of words I had etched on the page moments before:

 “I can think of no situation in which I consistently find myself with greater mental clarity, self-assurance, and contentment than when I am writing.”

 I paused momentarily to gaze at the passing traffic before reflexively putting my pen to paper once more.